-The sources of the micro-oil paintings imagery are fragile and transient (often sourced through Google image searches) and can generally only be viewed through a screen.
+The sources of the paintings imagery are fragile and transient (often found through Google image searches) and can generally only be viewed through a screen.
 Rendering unstable imagery in oil-paint transforms an insecure temporal image into a permanent solid object and serve to chart our relationship with screens as extensions of ourselves, evidenced through the popularity of the self-scrutinising and narcissistic selfie.
 Always prepared for public broadcast, with ensuing anxiety caused by hyper self-awareness.
 To paint is to delight in texture, to experience first hand that which cannot be experienced through a screen.

 Currently being updated- 9th November 2020….check back in a few days!